nawawishkid-old/simple-user-auth/README.md

 # Just a simple PHP user authentication and registration
 (without database) I just want to test my knowledge about session.

+Does not include 'forget password' and 'remember me'.